Minhui-Chen/CTMM/README.md

 # CTMM
-Python and R packages to fit CTMM (Cell Type-specific linear Mixed Model).
+Python package to fit CTMM (Cell Type-specific linear Mixed Model).
 CTMM estimates the variance of gene expression specific to each cell type and shared across cell types.
 For a full description of CTMM, including strengths and limitations, see:

 * M Chen, A Dahl.
 (2023) A robust model for cell type-specific interindividual variation in single-cell RNA sequencing data. bioRxiv.